How can I purchase dental insurance online and enroll immediately so I can get cleanings and x-rays?

 However, every carrier is unique in terms of costs, coverage amounts, provider networks, and plan design.
 As you shop around for dental insurance plans, you may notice that different carriers offer dramatically different plans and coverage.
 Guardian Direct stands out for having one of the largest dental provider networks of over 100,000 participating dentists, along with comprehensive dental coverage options.

-A Gold or full-coverage plan from a different carrier might come at a different cost or cover certain services at different percentages, even for an enrollee located in the same city.
-Similarly, a basic plan offered by a different insurance company might offer very different coverage from Guardian Direct Bronze.
+An Achiever or full-coverage plan from a different carrier might come at a different cost or cover certain services at different percentages, even for an enrollee located in the same city.
+Similarly, a basic plan offered by a different insurance company might offer very different coverage from Guardian Direct Starter.
 This is why it’s important to compare dental insurance plans before committing to one.

 Not all independent dental insurance plans are the same.
 As you shop around for the right dental insurance plan for you, keep a close eye out for factors such as the size of the provider network, premium price, out-of-pocket costs, and coverage amounts.